How to Upload a Custom Font to Squarespace (7.0 & 7.1)

 Now you’ll see the new font on your page.

-Another thing to note is that if you’re using this method and want to change the font settings (size, line height, etc.), you won’t be able to change them in your Site Styles, since Heading 5 isn't an option within Squarespace.
+Another thing to note is that if you’re using this method and want to change the font settings (size, line height, etc.), you won’t be able to change them in your Site Styles as these new selectors you’re creating aren’t going to show up as an option within Squarespace.

 Paste this code into your Custom CSS Window and play around with the different settings until you find something you’re happy with!
 You can adjust or remove different lines depending on if you want them or not.